Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 \textbf{Effectiveness of progressive growing for boosting temporal compression.} We compare our method, \lio, against \magvit on 2 different settings, one with 8 channels and the other with 16 channels in the latent dimension for both \eightx and \sixteenx temporal compression.
-From Table~\ref{tab:baseline}, \lio, both w/ and w/o GAN training for progressive growing, achieves better reconstruction quality than \magvit directly extended to high compression.
+From Table~\ref{tab:reconstruction_high}, \lio achieves better reconstruction quality than \magvit directly extended to high compression.
 It is interesting to note that the 16-channel version of \lio-\eightx can maintain a somewhat similar reconstruction quality to \lio-\fourx.
 Qualitative analysis in \reffig{baseline_rec}, (left) we observe that at \sixteenx compression, \magvit is unable to preserve even the coarse structural details in the face or the dog or the human hand.
-Even at \eightx temporal compression, in regions of very high motion like the cyclist, \magvit blends the foreground object with the background, causing noticeable motion blur in the reconstructed videos.
+Even at \eightx temporal compression, in regions of very high motion like the cyclist, \magvit blends the foreground object with the background, causing noticeable motion blur in the reconstructed videos. \lio at \eightx temporal compression also performs better than Cosmos-CV.

+\textbf{Ablation on using GAN loss for progressive growing.} In this ablation study, we verify whether adding GAN loss during progressive growing is beneficial.
+From Table~\ref{tab:reconstruction_gan}, we find GAN loss at this stage while slightly improving perceptual quality (LPIPS and FVD), also slightly reduces PSNR.
+Additionally, not using GANs while progressive growing improves training efficiency (details in supplementary).
+Thus, we choose not to GAN loss during progressive growing.